Mugunghwa-ho

 The Mugunghwa-ho is a class of train operated by Korail, the main railway operator of South Korea.
 Mugunghwa trains are Korail's slowest tier of trains stopping at a number of towns and villages, and operating over a number of lines that are not served by other trains.
 Journey times are generally twice that of KTX trains and 25% longer than ITX express trains.

-Along rural lines such as the Gyeongbuk Line, Mugunghwa-ho remain the only class of passenger train operating.
-They (and in some cases the Tonggeun) are the only trains to stop at many stations not served by Saemaeul-ho or KTX trains.
+Along rural lines such as the Gyeongbuk Line, The Mugunghwa-ho remains the only class of passenger train operating.
+They are the only trains to stop at many stations not served by Saemaeul-ho or KTX trains.

-Mugunghwa are built to accommodate large numbers of standing passengers, and frequently have many more standees than sitting passengers during high season.
+Mugunghwa trains are built to accommodate large numbers of standing passengers, and frequently have many more standees than sitting passengers during high season.

 History

 In 1980, new express train, named Udeung (우등, literally meaning Premium), was introduced.
 It was renamed Mugunghwa-ho, which was the name of an express train formerly operating in the 1960s.
 Today, all long-distance train classes that were formerly below Mugunghwa have been retired, thus Mugunghwa trains are now the cheapest class of trains to operate cross-country.

 The Mugunghwa-ho takes its name from the hibiscus syriacus, the national flower of South Korea.

 It is scheduled to be replaced by ITX-Maum in the future.